Proper Exclusion Techniques in New Mexico

 Much of the information for this publication was adapted from:

-Bat Conservation International.
-2006.
-Bats and Building Program, www.batcon.org.
+- Bat Conservation International.
+(2006).
+Bats and Building Program. www.batcon.org.

-Center for Disease Control.
-2006.
-Bats and Rabies, www.cdc.gov.
+- Center for Disease Control.
+(2006).
+Bats and Rabies. www.cdc.gov.

-Chenger, J. 2006.
-Bat Conservation and Management, Inc., www.batmanagement.com.
+- Chenger, J. (2006).
+Bat Conservation and Management. www.batmanagement.com.

-Henderson, F.R., and C. Lee.
-1992.
-Bats: Urban Wildlife Damage Control.
-Kansas State University, Cooperative Extension Service, Manhattan, KS, L-855.
+- Henderson, F.R., & Lee, C. (1992).
+Bats: Urban Wildlife Damage Control [L-855].
+Kansas State University, Cooperative Extension Service.

-The author also would like to thank Trish Griffin, New Mexico Bat Working Group Coordinator, John Chenger, Bat Conservation and Management, Inc., and Barbara French, Bat Conservation International, for their review and suggestions.
+The author also would like to thank Trish Griffin, New Mexico Bat Working Group Coordinator; John Chenger, Bat Conservation and Management Inc.; and Barbara French, Bat Conservation International, for their review and suggestions.

 To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at pubs.nmsu.edu.